certainlyMohneeesh/DSA/README.md

 I'm **Mohneesh Naidu** (aka **Cyth**), a 22-year-old wannabe cook turned software developer from India 🇮🇳.
 By day, I'm the Tech Lead at MachaCo.store, orchestrating e-commerce magic.
 By night, I'm slaying DSA dragons and building cool stuff like CRMs and crop disease predictors.
 Outside of code, I'm a wannabe cook whipping up experimental dishes and a music lover jamming to eclectic beats.
 Check out my [portfolio](https://cythical.cyth.me/) for more shenanigans!

-## 💼 Work Experience
-**Tech Lead at MachaCo.store** (Present) 🛒
-- Orchestrated the tech symphony for a budding e-commerce star, making sure the platform scales like a pro wrestler. 💪
-- Built and launched a Next.js powerhouse with analytics that turn data into decisions faster than you can say "ROI." 📊
-- Dived into R&D and strategy, blending tech magic with business wizardry for unstoppable growth. 🧙‍♂️
-- Crafted cloud pipelines that are secure, reliable, and budget-friendly – because who likes surprise bills? 💸
-- Teamed up with marketing mavens, logistics legends, and CX champs to weave features into the product roadmap. 🤝

 This repo chronicles my journey through the wild world of algorithms.
 Think of it as my digital scrapbook of triumphs, facepalms, and "aha!" moments.
 Let's dive in! 🌊

 ## 📂 Repository Structure